nushackers/hnr-documentation/docs/developer-guide/full-setup.md

     export $(cat .env | xargs)
     ```

+3. Edit the `launchSettings.json`'s `DATABASE_URL` field to have the same value as the one supplied in the `.env` file

-3. Start the backend
+4. Start the backend

     ```bash
     dotnet run
     ```

-The backend will run on `http://localhost:5134` by default.
+The backend will run on [localhost:5134](localhost:5134) by default.
 To change this, modify the `launchSettings.json` file under the `applicationUrl` property.
 {: .note}

 Finally, setup the frontend.